SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/SeqConv/README.md

 cd ../
 python3 src/prepare.py example/ABF2_pos.bed example/GCF_000001735.4_TAIR10.1_genomic-1.fna ABF2_pos.txt
 ```
-For generating negative data, run following command:
+For generating negative data, run the following command:
 ```
 python3 src/generator.py example/ABF2_pos.bed
 ```
-Split both postive and negative data to train and test dataset by running this customized python script:
+To split both the positive and negative data into training and testing datasets, you can use this customized Python script:
 ```
 python3 src/train_test.py example/ABF2_pos.txt example/ABF2_neg.txt ABF2_train.txt ABF2_test.txt
 ```
 **Output:**

-Python program `prepare.py` will generate a positive `ABF2_pos.txt` file from bed file and saved to `example/` directory.
-While, `generator.py` will generate a negative `ABF2_neg.txt` file.
-This file contains two columns separated by tab delimiter: first columns have label(1 for positive sequences and 0 for negative sequences) and second columns is the dna string.
-After that you have to split both positive and negative sequences in train and test files to train and evaluate the SeqConv model using `src/SeqConv.py` program.
+The Python program `prepare.py` will generate a positive `ABF2_pos.txt` file from the BED file and save it in the `example/` directory.
+On the other hand, `generator.py` will create a negative `ABF2_neg.txt` file.
+This file consists of two columns separated by a tab delimiter.
+The first column contains labels (1 for positive sequences and 0 for negative sequences), while the second column contains the DNA strings.

+After generating these files, the next step is to split both the positive and negative sequences into training and testing datasets.
+You can do this to prepare for training and evaluating the SeqConv model using the `src/SeqConv.py` program.

 ## 3. Model Training Based on Convolutional Neural Network (CNN)

 #### 3.1 Training SeqConv on plant TF datasets
 **Input:** `ABF2_train.txt`, `ABF2_test.txt` .
-All data files need to be placed in the same folder before training, such as `example/`.
+All data files should be in the same folder before training, such as `example/`.

 **Usage:**
 Run the following command in parent directory: